Arumugam Thondaman

 Savumiamoorthy Arumugam Ramanathan Thondaman (29 May 1964 – 26 May 2020) was a Sri Lankan politician who served as a Cabinet Minister.
 He was the grandson of prominent unionist Saumyamoorthi Thondaman.
 He was the leader of the Ceylon Workers' Congress, a Member of Parliament representing the Nuwara Eliya District and was an advocate for the Indian Tamils of Sri Lanka.
 His career as a politician spanned over 20 years, holding several ministerial portfolios in different governments.
 He was regarded as one of the prominent politicians from Nuwara Eliya.

 Early life and education

-Born on 29 May 1964, his father was Ramanathan Thondaman, the son of Saumyamoorthi Thondaman.
+Born on 29 May 1964, his father was Ramanathan and mother was Rajeshwari Thondaman, and his grand father was Saumyamoorthi Thondaman.
 He received his primary and secondary education at the Royal College, Colombo.

 Political career

 Thondaman entered politics in 1985 and he entered the mainstream politics when he contested the 1994 general elections from the Nuwara Eliya Electoral District representing the United National Party and was elected to the Parliament of Sri Lanka.
 He succeeded his grandfather Saumyamoorthi Thondaman as the leader of the Ceylon Workers' Congress party in 1999.
 He was consistently re-elected parliament in all elections held from 1994 to 2015, holding his parliamentary seat and the post of party leader until his death.
 He also served as a cabinet minister of UNP for a brief stint and joined the Sri Lanka Freedom Party later in 2016.

 In December 2019, he was appointed as the cabinet minister of Community Empowerment and Estate Infrastructure Development by the Sri Lankan President Gotabaya Rajapaksa.
 During his political career, he was well known for his long time alliance with former President Mahinda Rajapaksa.
 He was due to contest at the upcoming parliamentary election representing Sri Lanka Podujana Peramuna from the Nuwara Eliya district.